One Day Trip to Florence from Rome | The Ultimate Guide

 Artisan Shopping

-This is something that is not stated enough times, but… When you’re in Italy, support artisans and small businesses by buying your souvenirs from them!
+When you’re in Italy, be sure to support artisans and small businesses by buying your souvenirs from them!
 Artisans are a true treasure that we need to support before they quietly disappear.
-Some reasons why you should buy from artisans include preserving cultural heritage, it’s eco-friendly, and it allows you to form a deeper connection.

 Street view of a building with a shop labeled "Pinocchio Store," perfect for those on a one-day trip to Florence from Rome.
 The stone facade boasts arched signs and flags with a red logo.
 A tree graces the left, alongside a partially visible second shop with an inviting awning.